allen-garvey/wasm-dither-example/README.md

-# wasm-dither-test
+# wasm-dither-example

-Initial test of using webassembly with D and ldc2 to dither an image in the browser.
+Initial example of using WebAssembly with D and ldc2 to dither an image in the browser.
 [Based off of this tutorial](https://wiki.dlang.org/Generating_WebAssembly_with_LDC)

 ## Dependencies for building